push-based/ws-angular-perf-datev071222/exercises/user_flow - cli.md

 the actual navigation.
 You probably want to use the `page.click()` method and select the `a[href="/list/top_rated"]` link.

-If you have added a `data-uf` attribute or any other identifier, you can use this instead.
+If you have added a `data-test` attribute or any other identifier, you can use this instead.

 As a last step, you also want to wait for the rendering process to be finished.
 There are different ways how to implement this, just naming some: